saurabhacellere/flink/docs/ops/state/large_state_tuning.md

 may be configured without affecting checkpoint times (see [network buffer configuration](../config.html#configuring-the-network-buffers)).

-## Asynchronous Checkpointing
+## Make state checkpointing Asynchronous where possible

 When state is *asynchronously* snapshotted, the checkpoints scale better than when the state is *synchronously* snapshotted.
-Especially in more complex streaming applications with multiple joins, co-functions, or windows, this may have a profound impact.
+Especially in more complex streaming applications with multiple joins, Co-functions, or windows, this may have a profound impact.

-For state to be snapshotted asynchronsously, you need to use a state backend which supports asynchronous snapshotting.
+To get state to be snapshotted asynchronously, applications have to do two things:

-Starting from Flink 1.3, both RocksDB-based as well as heap-based state backends (`filesystem`) support asynchronous snapshotting and use it by default.
-This applies to both managed operator state as well as managed keyed state (incl. timers state).
+  1. Use state that is [managed by Flink](../../dev/stream/state/state.html): Managed state means that Flink provides the data structure in which the state is stored.
+Currently, this is true for *keyed state*, which is abstracted behind the interfaces like `ValueState`, `ListState`, `ReducingState`, ...

-<span class="label label-info">Note</span> *The combination RocksDB state backend with heap-based timers currently does NOT support asynchronous snapshots for the timers state.
+  2. Use a state backend that supports asynchronous snapshots.
+In Flink 1.2, only the RocksDB state backend uses fully asynchronous snapshots.
+Starting from Flink 1.3, heap-based state backends also support asynchronous snapshots.

-Other state like keyed state is still snapshotted asynchronously.
-Please note that this is not a regression from previous versions and will be resolved with `FLINK-10026`.*
+The above two points imply that large state should generally be kept as keyed state, not as operator state.

 ## Tuning RocksDB